-Many activist groups choose to practise alternative forms of democracy by using anti-oppressive processes.
+Many women's groups choose to practise alternative forms of democracy by using feminist process.
 This is a method of working together and an approach to organizational structure that seeks to foster participation and inclusivity.
-Antioppressive process is based in the principle of equality.
+Feminist process is based in the principle of equality.
 It emphasizes shared goals, authority, responsibility and accountability.

-The advantage of using anti-oppressive process is that it is inclusive, rather than exclusive.
+The advantage of using feminist process is that it is inclusive, rather than exclusive.
 Power is shared by many, not concentrated in the hands of a few.
 Differences are incorporated, not suppressed.
 The growth of individuals is seen to strengthen, not threaten, the collective.
 Unity and solidarity flow from the process; they are not forced or demanded.
-Where anti-oppressive process is consciously followed, members are more likely to feel good about themselves, each other, and the work they accomplish together.
-How can Regional Committees put anti-oppressive processes into practice if they so choose?
+Where feminist process is consciously followed, sisters are more likely to feel good about themselves, each other, and the work they accomplish together.

+How can RWCs put feminist process into practice if they so choose?

 - Work towards inclusiveness.
-Work with the regional office, with locals and with PSAC Regional Human Rights and Regional Equity Committees to make contact with members who may be interested in participating on the Committee.
-Make outreach an ongoing activity of the Committee once it is established. - Clearly identify your common goals. - Establish a group agreement which sets out what members expect and need from each other in order for the Committee to be a safe, inclusive and empowering forum in which to work together. - Explore the issue of power within the group.
+Work with the regional office, with locals and with PSAC Regional Human Rights and Regional Equity Committees to make contact with women who may be interested in participating on the Committee.
+Make outreach an ongoing activity of the Committee once it is established. - Clearly identify your common goals. - Establish a group agreement which sets out what women expect and need from each other in order for the Committee to be a safe, inclusive and empowering forum in which to work together. - Explore the issue of power within the group.
 How is power distributed?
-Do the members have equal power?
-What influences how much, or how little, power individual members bring to the group?
+Do the women have equal power?
+What influences how much, or how little, power individual women bring to the group?
 What is the effect of dominant culture?
 The purpose of this analysis is to determine what changes the group may need to make in order to share power equally. - Pay attention to individual needs.
 Do the physical arrangements of meetings enable all to participate?
 Are necessary accommodations made?
-Has the Regional Committee enquired with the regional office about assistance from the PSAC accommodation fund to help offset costs? - Rotate the process of chairing committee meetings.
-The practice of rotating chairing responsibilities helps distribute workload and develop facilitation skills amongst members. - Choose a decision-making process that works best for your committee.
+Has the RWC enquired with the regional office about assistance from the PSAC accommodation fund to help offset costs? - Rotate the process of chairing committee meetings.
+The practice of rotating chairing responsibilities helps distribute workload and develop facilitation skills amongst members.

+- Choose a decision-making process that works best for your committee.
 Some committees will choose to make decisions by consensus.
-This requires that all members of the committee agree with a decision before it is taken forward.
+This requires that all members of the Committee agree with a decision before it is taken forward.
 It can be effective for fostering cooperation and compromise.
-(For more information on consensus based decision-making, see this guide from Seeds for Change: seedsforchange.org.uk/ consensus.)
-However, consensus-based decisionmaking can also be time consuming.
-Some committees may find that traditional decisionmaking by voting is more efficient.
-It is up to your committee to establish what is the most inclusive system for them.

-- Share tasks equitably.

-- Conduct frequent check-ins.

-- Build in shared accountability through a process of Committee evaluation.
+(For more information on consensus-based decision-making, see this guide from Seeds for Change: seedsforchange. org.uk/consensus.)
+However, consensus-based decision-making can also be time consuming.
+Some committees may find that traditional decision-making by voting is more efficient.
+It is up to your committee to establish what is the most inclusive system for them. - Share tasks equitably. - Conduct frequent check-ins. - Build in shared accountability through a process of Committee evaluation.
 Members have the opportunity to identify what is working well and what needs improvement.
 Regular evaluations keep the Committee vital and relevant.
 Timely and necessary adjustments can be made before problems become major or even destructive.

-Many members are new to anti-oppressive process and, through practice, we learn how to use it effectively.
+Many women are new to feminist process and, through practice, we learn how to use it effectively.
 This is not necessarily easy and mistakes are made along the way.
-However, by being patient with each other and persisting in the face of setbacks, we can create committees that are more truly reflective of our democratic principles.
+However, by being patient with each other and persisting in the face of setbacks, women can create committees that are more truly reflective of our democratic principles.